Critical Fermi surfaces in generic dimensions arising from transverse gauge field interactions: Conclusion

 The $U(1) \times U(1)$ is particularly interesting in the context of recent works which show that this scenario is useful to describe the phenomena of deconfined Mott transition, and deconfined metal-metal transition \cite{debanjan}.
-In Ref.~\onlinecite{debanjan}, Zou and Chowdhury found that in $(2+1)$ spacetime dimensions and at one-loop order, these systems exhibited a continuous line of stable fixed points, rather than a single one.
+In Ref.~\cite{debanjan}, Zou and Chowdhury found that in $(2+1)$ spacetime dimensions and at one-loop order, these systems exhibited a continuous line of stable fixed points, rather than a single one.
 Their method involved modifying the bosonic dispersion (such that it becomes nonanalytic in the momentum space), and then carrying out a double expansion in two small parameters \cite{nayak1,mross}.
 Our method avoids this issue by employing the dimensional regularization scheme.
 We also have the advantage that we could analyze a critical Fermi surface of generic dimensions, and also perform higher-loop diagrams giving order by order corrections in $\epsilon$.
 The discovery of a fixed line for the $U(1) \times U(1)$ theory in Ref.~\cite{debanjan} raised the question whether this feature survives when we consider either higher dimensions or higher loops.
-Our computations show that definitely higher dimensions do not reduce the fixed line to discrete fixed points.
-Regarding higher-loop corrections, we have not performed those explicitly, but through arguments based on the previous results for the Ising-nematic critical points \cite{Lee-Dalid,ips-uv-ir1,ips-uv-ir2}, we have predicted that these will also not make the fixed line degenerate into fixed point(s).
-In future, it will be worthwhile to carry out this entire procedure for the case of $SU(2)$ gauge fields \cite{debanjan}.
-Another direction is to compute the RG flows for superconducting instabilities in presence of these transverse gauge fields, as was done in Ref.~\onlinecite{ips-sc} for the Ising-nematic order parameter.
+Our computations show that definitely higher dimensions do not reduce the fixed line to discrete fixed points (or no fixed point at all).
+Regarding higher-loop corrections, we have not performed those explicitly, but through arguments based on the previous results for the Ising-nematic critical points \cite{Lee-Dalid,ips-uv-ir1,ips-uv-ir2}, we have predicted that although the two-loop corrections will not affect the fixed line, the presence of certain three-loop diagrams will.
+If the fixed line feature is destroyed by three-loop and / or higher order corrections for $m=1$, this will have the following possibilities for Ref.~\cite{debanjan}: (1) The fixed line degenerates into fixed points, which might be stable or unstable.
+(2) The zeros of the beta functions have no finite solution (i.e. no fixed point exists).
+The physical consequences of these scenarios have been explained in detail in Sec.~V of Ref.~\cite{debanjan}.

+In the future, it will be worthwhile to carry out this entire procedure for the case of $SU(2)$ gauge fields \cite{debanjan}.
+It is also possible that the non-Fermi liquid fixed point/line for $m=1$ is masked by a CDW phase.
+Extending our RG analysis to a situation where fluctuations due to the transverse gauge field(s) and CDW are treated on equal footing would be an interesting problem for future study.
+Another direction is to compute the RG flows for superconducting instabilities in the presence of the transverse gauge field(s), as was done in Ref.~\cite{ips-sc} for the Ising-nematic order parameter.

 \begin{widetext}